 All equipment shall function as designed.
-All lighting standards shall be fully operational within fifteen (15) days after installation.
+All lighting standards shall be operational within fifteen (15) days after installation.
 The luminaries shall be leveled before they are energized.

 The Contractor shall maintain the new lighting system and traffic signal system from the date energized until the entire project has been accepted by the City of Las Vegas.
 The Contractor shall repair or replace any defective component of the systems within 24 hours after notice in writing by the Engineer if of a non-hazardous nature.
 If public safety is endangered, the Contractor shall take immediate steps to correct the problem after verbal notice by the Engineer.